Kiram–Bates Treaty: Background

 The memo recommended an entirely new treaty, similar to the British treaties in India recognizing each rajah as a semi-autonomous ruler, using money as a point of leverage.
-It had been reported to bates that the Sultan's income is notoriously deficient and his desire for American protection is for economic development.
+It had been reported to Bates that the Sultan's income is notoriously deficient and his desire for American protection is for economic development.
 Bates used the USS Charleston, the first modern cruiser the Moros had seen, to intimidate the Sultan and his datus into accepting the treaty.

 Treaty provisions

-In place of the Spanish treaty, the Bates Treaty included the recognition of U.S. sovereignty over Sulu and its dependencies, mutual respect between the U.S. and the Sultanate of Sulu, Moro autonomy, non-interference with Moro religion and customs, and a pledge that the "U.S. will not sell the island of Jolo or any other island of the Sulu Archipelago to any foreign nation without the consent of the Sultan."
-Also, Sultan Jamal ul-Kiram and his datus (tribal chiefs) were to receive monthly payments in return for flying the American flag and for allowing the U.S. the right to occupy lands on the islands.
+In place of the Spanish treaty, the Bates Treaty included the recognition of US sovereignty over Sulu and its dependencies, mutual respect between the US and the Sultanate of Sulu, Moro autonomy, non-interference with Moro religion and customs, and a pledge that the "US will not sell the island of Jolo or any other island of the Sulu Archipelago to any foreign nation without the consent of the Sultan."
+Moreover, Sultan Jamal ul-Kiram and his datus (tribal chiefs) were to receive monthly payments in return for flying the American flag and for allowing the US the right to occupy lands on the islands.

-The Sultan did not want to acknowledge US sovereignty over his land but was pressured to accept it by his prime minister and adviser, Hadji Butu Abdul Bagui and two of his top- ranking datus, Datu Jolkanairn and Datu Kalbi.
+The Sultan did not want to acknowledge US sovereignty over his land but was pressured to accept it by his prime minister and adviser, Hadji Butu Abdul Bagui and two of his top-ranking datus, Datu Jolkanairn and Datu Kalbi.
 Hadji Bagui exerted all of his influence to prevent another bloody war, recognizing the folly of armed resistance against a colonizing world power.
 Hadji Bagui and his son, Hadji Gulamu Rasul later favored the integration of the Moros into the Philippine Republic.

 A very critical error of translation exists in this treaty.
-The Tausug version states "The support, aid, and protection of the Jolo Island and Archipelago are in the American nation, "whereas the English version read: "The sovereignty of the United States over the whole Archipelago of Jolo and its dependencies is declared and acknowledged.
+The Tausug version stated, "The support, aid, and protection of the Jolo Island and Archipelago are in the American nation."
+However, the English version read: "The sovereignty of the United States over the whole Archipelago of Jolo and its dependencies is declared and acknowledged."
 The word "sovereignty" was not used anywhere in the Tausug version.

-Consequences of the treaty
+Consequences

 The Bates Treaty did not last very long.
-After the United States had completed its goal of suppressing the resistance in northern Luzon, it unilaterally abrogated the Bates Treaty on March 2, 1904, claiming the Sultan had failed to quell Moro resistance and that the treaty was a hindrance to the effective colonial administration of the area.
-Payments to the Sultan and his datus were also stopped but were later restored by the US-Philippine Commission in November 1904.
+After the United States had completed its goal of suppressing the resistance in northern Luzon, it unilaterally abrogated the Bates Treaty on March 2, 1904 by claiming the Sultan had failed to quell Moro resistance and that the treaty was a hindrance to the effective colonial administration of the area.
+Payments to the Sultan and his datus were also stopped but were later restored by the Taft Commission in November 1904.

 In reality, Bates never intended to ratify the treaty.
-As Bates would later confess, the agreement was merely a temporary expedient to buy time until the northern forces in Luzon were defeated.
+As he would later confess, the agreement was merely a temporary expedient to buy time until Filipino forces in northern Luzon were defeated.